cr00nkz/Video_Games_DataScience/README.md

-# Motivation
+# Description
 In this notebook, we will be investigating the sales and ratings of video games from 2000 to 2016.
-For this the dataset Video_Games_Sales_as_at_22_Dec_2016.csv prepared by Rush Kirubi was downloaded from kaggle.com (https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings).

 The CRISP-DM (Cross-industry standard process for data mining) process will be followed during this notebook.
 After analyzing data, we will try to also predict some made up new games with a self-created machine learning model.

+# Motivation
+As a passionate gamer I stumbled across a video game dataset including metacritic ratings.
+Having it downloaded, a few questions shot into mind.
+* What data can we analyze from a video game dataset found "in the wild" in the first place?
+* How are certain publishers doing?
+* Can we predict ratings of new games?

 # The following dataset was used
 `Video_Games_Sales_as_at_22_Dec_2016.csv` prepared by `Rush Kirubi` (https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings).